ASDsashi/T20-Cricket-Analysis/README.md

     The Power BI visualizations encompass not only numerical statistics but also include informative charts and scatterplots for enhanced visualization and analysis.

-## Implementation
+## Key Insights

-The entire analysis and player selection process will be implemented using Python and popular data analysis libraries.
-The code and results will be documented in Jupyter Notebooks, ensuring transparency and reproducibility of the entire analysis.

 ## Conclusion

-The goal is to build not just a cricket team but a winning combination that aligns with the specific targets set for run scoring and defending.
-The project will culminate in the selection of the "Undefeatable XI" for the 2022 Men's T20 World Cup, backed by data-driven insights and a strategic approach.
+The goal is to build not just a cricket team but a winning combination that aligns with the specific targets set for run-scoring and defending.
+The project will culminate in the selection of the "Undefeatable XI" men's cricket team, backed by data-driven insights and a strategic approach.